projectblacklight/blacklight-vue/README.md

 [![npm version](https://img.shields.io/npm/v/blacklight-vue.svg)](https://www.npmjs.com/package/blacklight-vue)

+See a demo usage of this library at https://github.com/projectblacklight/blacklight-vue-demo

+## Getting started:

-## Create a project using Vue JS CLI
+The first step is to create a project using [Vue JS CLI](https://cli.vuejs.org/guide/creating-a-project.html#vue-create).

 Then add sass support:
 ```